tokay-lang/tokay-lang.github.io/content/documentation.md

 # Tokens

-Tokens are one of Tokays fundamental building blocks regarding input processing.
+Tokens are Tokays fundamental building blocks regarding input processing.
+Tokay implements first-level tokens which direcly consume input, but usages of parselets, which are functions consuming input, are considered as second-level tokens, and are at least tokens as well.

-## Matches
+## Touch & match

 To match specific strings of characters from the input, like keywords, the match and touch token-type is used.
 Touch was yet mostly used in our examples, but match is also useful, depending on use-case.